mongodb/snooty/README.md

 ### Testing with local manifest path (local AST zip files)

 Alternative to working with remote AST files, you can have a local zip file to build the site.
-This removes the need for above mentioned variables required for remote lookup `GATSBY_SITE` `GATSBY_PARSER_USER` and `GATSBY_PARSER_BRANCH`
+This removes the need for previously mentioned env variables required for remote lookup `GATSBY_SITE` `GATSBY_PARSER_USER` and `GATSBY_PARSER_BRANCH`

+`.env.development`:

 ```
 GATSBY_MANIFEST_PATH=/path/to/zipped/ast/file.zip